input-output-hk/marlowe/docs/tutorial-v1.3/marlowe-data.md

 ### Actions

 Payments can be granted by using committed money, but they must be manually redeemed by the recipient, in the same way that cash commitments are redeemed when they expire.
 The effects of the contract in the blockchain are represented by a list `AS` of `Actions` that is derived from the execution of each step of the semantics.

+### People

+In the semantics for  Marlowe we use integers to model people; on blockchain we will use public keys for this purpose.

 ### Infrastructure